Central York High School

 Central York High School is a large, suburban, public high school in Springettsbury Township, York County, Pennsylvania.
 Located at 601 Mundis Mill Road, it is the sole high school operated by the Central York School District.
 In the 2017–2018 school year, enrollment was reported as 1,865 pupils in 9th through 12th grades.

-Central York High School students may choose to attend York County School of Technology for training in architectural design, automotive technology, cosmetology, computer services, culinary fields and the construction and mechanical trades.
-The Lincoln Intermediate Unit IU12 provides the district and school with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

 Central York School District offers a wide variety of clubs, activities and an extensive sports program.